-You see, there are many different sizes of singing bowls – ranging from tiny ones that fit in the palm of your hand, to massive ones that take up a lot of space but give off a beautifully rich, full tone.
+There are many different sizes of singing bowls ranging from tiny ones that fit in the palm of your hand, to massive ones that are the size of a small sink basin and give off a beautifully rich, full tone.

 Each tone is aligned with a different chakra (which I knew nothing about at the time), and coupled with the price tag (over $100 each), we walked out of the store empty-handed, unsure which bowl was right for us.